Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Barking and Dagenham and are not the council.
 About us

-Application to Vary Premises Licence for Alsa Express
+Variation to Premises Licence for Alsa Express

 Attendees